 MPO 5110: Introduction to Prosthetics and Orthotics (2).
 This course provides an overview of the fundamental concepts that orthotics and prosthetics are founded on.
-The purpose of the course is to provide the student with a base knowledge that the subsequent clinical courses can build course covers: professional The terminology, history, scope of practice, materials, fabrication processes, component identification, a survey of common pathologies, basic clinical problem solving, and prosthesis classification and basic biomechanical principles.
+The purpose of the course is to provide the student with a base knowledge that the subsequent clinical courses can build The course covers: professional upon. scope of practice, materials, terminology, history, fabrication processes, component identification, a survey of common pathologies, basic clinical problem solving, prosthesis classification and orthosis and biomechanical principles.
 In addition, students will be introduced to basic research formulation through reading, processing, and discussion of relevant journal articles to the field of prosthetics and orthotics